ZainRizvi/ZainRizvi.github.io/_drafts/using-custom-deep-learning-containers.md

 So that was cool, but we didn't really do anything special.
 We're not pre-configuring any of the packages we really need or anything like that.

-Let's now actually customize this image
+Let's now add some actual customizations to this image

 # Customizing your image